 Before you read: This article is part of a larger series that builds upon itself from the foundation up, with each study building on the last.
 If something in this article does not make sense to you or if you believe it to be incorrect, please ensure you have read the entire series before passing final judgment.
 Also, be sure to visit this page’s FAQ And Objections: Can the Bible Be Trusted

-In order to establish trust in the messenger, we should first consider who the sender is.
+The scribes who copied and translated the Bible are like messengers.
+In order to establish trust in the messenger, we should first consider who sent them.

 Genesis 18:18-19